mohnkhan/Conversational-Search/README.md

 ### Prerequisites

-You will need a Google Gemini API Key from [Google AI Studio](https://ai.google.dev/).
-For video generation, this key must be associated with a Google Cloud project that has billing enabled.
+You will need API Keys from both [Google AI Studio](https://ai.google.dev/) and the [OpenAI Platform](https://platform.openai.com/).
+For video generation with Google, your key must be associated with a Google Cloud project that has billing enabled.

 ### API Key Configuration

-This application uses two methods for handling API keys:
+This application uses a multi-key system:

-1.  **Standard API Key (for Text, Search, Images):**
+1.  **Standard Google API Key (for Text, Search, Images):**
-    -   This key is used for most features.
+    -   This key is used for most Google features.
     -   It must be configured as an environment variable named `API_KEY` in your deployment environment.
     -   The application will automatically use this key for standard Gemini API calls.

-2.  **Billed Project API Key (for Video Generation):**
+2.  **Billed Google Project API Key (for Video Generation):**
     -   The `/create-video` feature uses the Veo model, which requires an API key associated with a billed Google Cloud project.
     -   When you first use this command, a secure pop-up from AI Studio will appear, prompting you to select an appropriate billed API key.

-    -   This is a one-time setup step.
-The key is managed by the AI Studio environment and is **not** stored by this application.
+3.  **OpenAI API Key:**
+    -   Required to use any of the OpenAI models (e.g., GPT-4o, DALL-E 3).
+    -   Go to **Settings -> API Key Manager** within the app to enter and save your OpenAI key.
+It will be stored securely in your browser's local storage.

 ### Setup

 1.  **Deploy the Application:** Deploy the project files (HTML, TSX, etc.) to your preferred hosting service (e.g., Vercel, Netlify, or a simple web server).
-2.  **Configure Environment Variable:** Set your standard Gemini API Key as an environment variable named `API_KEY` in your hosting service's settings.
+2.  **Configure Environment Variable:** Set your standard Google Gemini API Key as an environment variable named `API_KEY` in your hosting service's settings.
-3.  **Access the App:** Open the deployed URL in your browser to start using the application.
+3.  **Access the App:** Open the deployed URL, open the API Key Manager, and add your OpenAI key to unlock all features.

 ## Usage

+-   **Select a Model:** Use the **Settings -> Model & Settings** menu to choose your preferred AI provider and model.
 -   **Start a conversation:** Simply type your question in the input box, use voice input, or try one of the example prompts.
 -   **Ask about images:** Click the **paperclip icon** 📎 to attach an image from your device.
 Then, type your question about the image and send the message.
 -   **Format your messages:** Use the toolbar or standard Markdown syntax to format your text.
 Switch to the "Preview" tab to see how it will look.
--   **Use Deep Research:** For complex queries, click the **sparkles icon** ✨ to activate Deep Research mode.
-This engages the more powerful Gemini 2.5 Pro model with a specific analysis goal for a more comprehensive response.
+-   **Use Deep Research (Google Models Only):** For complex queries, click the **sparkles icon** ✨ to activate Deep Research mode.
+This engages Gemini 2.5 Pro with a specific analysis goal for a more comprehensive response.
 -   **Access Tools & Settings:** Use the settings menu in the top-right corner to find the To-Do List, Custom CSS editor, Theme selector, Chat Export, and more.
--   **Revisit Queries:** Your most recent searches are displayed on the initial chat screen, allowing you to click and re-run them instantly.

 ### Special Commands

 -   `/imagine <prompt>`: Creates an image based on the text prompt that follows.
+Uses DALL-E 3 for OpenAI models and Imagen for Google models.
     -   *Example:* `/imagine a majestic lion wearing a crown, cinematic lighting`
--   `/create-video <prompt>`: Creates a short video based on the text prompt.
+-   `/create-video <prompt>`: (Google Models Only) Creates a short video based on the text prompt.
 This requires selecting a billed API key.
     -   *Example:* `/create-video a hummingbird flying in slow motion`
--   `/summarize`: Generates a summary of the current conversation.
+-   `/summarize`: Generates a summary of the current conversation using the active model.

 ### Keyboard Shortcuts